Best Weight Benches

 For those who have a real problem with chugging down pre-workout powder formulas, the potential to get the benefits of pre-workout in something that tastes like a gummy bear can be a game changer.

-This is especially fitting if you aren’t one who’s looking for a high-stim supplement that’ll give skin splitting pumps or an insane energy boost from hundreds of milligrams of caffeine.
+This is especially fitting if you aren’t one who’s looking for a high-stim supplement that’ll give skin-splitting pumps or an insane energy boost from hundreds of milligrams of caffeine.
 That magnitude of jacked is unlikely to be contained in a gummy, after all.
-However, for those who don’t mind more of a mild boost, gummies are a great alternative pre-workout.
+However, for those who don’t mind more of a mild boost, gummies can be a great alternative pre-workout.

 RELATED: Coffee vs Pre-Workout